This is a fantastic opportunity to help tackle the climate and nature crises by delivering a Young Tree Champion project in your school.

 Helpful project application tools

 Make a start by reading our Project Application Guidance there are lots of top tips and suggestions to help you plan a brilliant project.
 Use our Questionnaire template, to help define what matters most to your Young Tree Champions.
-Once you’ve agreed what matters most, use our Action Plan Template to plan your project before completing the project application form.
+Once you’ve agreed what matters most, use our Action Plan Template (see an example Action Plan here) to plan your project before completing the project application form.

-The deadline for project applications is 6pm 20 January 2022.
+The deadline for project applications is 12 noon 3 February 2022.

 *The items in the Tech Kit may differ from the image shown.

 Hear from Young Tree Champions from across the UK

 Watch our videos to hear about how The Tree Council’s Young Tree Champions programme has helped to inspire pupils and teachers from all across the UK.

 Beacon Schools are schools that have gone the extra mile to complete the 5 steps to becoming a Beacon School.
 Step 3, delivering a Young Tree Champion Project is the biggest step.
 To achieve Beacon School status your school needs to demonstrate, in your project self-assessment form (completed at the end of your project) and through posts on your club space, that your school has delivered a whole school project, across the curriculum (connecting, learning, caring and sharing activities), on campus (planting trees, learning outdoors) and in your school community (events, newsletters) both locally and at a national level (club news posts).

 Beacon Schools will be awarded at the Force for Nature festival on 15 June 2022.